-However, gliders and parachutes deployed in low gravity environments may be able to bring along armor that was inconceivable with Earth's gravity; of course, the parallel concern is that troops and armor trying to parachute or glide in thin atmospheres may not be able to reach acceptable landing speeds before landing, resulting in damage to material and injuries or death of soldiers.
+However, gliders and parachutes deployed in low gravity environments may be able to bring along armor that was inconceivable with Earth's gravity; of course, the parallel concern is that troops and armor trying to parachute or glide in thin atmospheres may not be able to reach acceptable landing speeds before landing, resulting in damage to materiel and injuries or death of soldiers.

 Air assaults carried out with vertical takeoff and landing capable aircraft (VTOLs) are more common in most places.
 Multiple infantry units can be attended to by a single VTOL, which may be assigned to transport roles for the duration of a battlefield encounter or be retasked to air support roles after deploying infantry and armor.

-In low gravity, and with the power of a fusion reactor, VTOLs have become capable vehicles for armored insertions,

-VTOLs for anti-air, anti-armor, and transport roles.
+In low gravity, and with the power of a fusion reactor, VTOLs have become capable vehicles for armored insertions, and it is not uncommon to see armed forces deploy all-in-one VTOLs for anti-air, anti-armor, and transport roles.